Foot & Ankle Injury Treatment

 - Most ankle injuries heal in about 1-2 weeks at most.

-- There a types of ankle sprains that cause cause rupture of the ligaments.
+- There are types of ankle sprains that cause rupture of the ligaments.

 - These injuries may need surgery & may take 2-3 months to heal.